 To achieve its goals, the network brings together participants from across the UK and Europe in a series of virtual discussion groups (via the network website, Twitter feed and email list) and two-day workshops.
 The network’s online activities include the generation of research questions and thematic clusters; the pre-workshop circulation of papers; and on-going discussion before, between, and after the workshops.
 The involvement of postgraduate and early career researchers – in the form of an online research database, short presentations at the workshops and opportunities for conversation and collaboration with NGOs – will contribute to the sustainability of the network and its outputs.

 The first of the workshops, at the University of Birmingham on 15 March 2013, centred on the question of methodologies: how we approach – and should approach – the history of non-state humanitarianism.
 The second workshop, at National University of Ireland Galway in June 2013, explores sources and uses for humanitarian history in a discussion about archival best practice and the value of these archives for NGOs and historians.

-The findings of this final workshop will inform a series of collaborative publications, including a clear research agenda for humanitarian history, and how it might be used by the sector.
-They will also provide a strong foundation for the network’s activities beyond the funding period: as a platform for future transnational conversation, discussion, and collaborative research, and as the basis for stronger ties between the academic and practical worlds of the NGO sector.
+The findings of the four workshops will inform a series of collaborative publications, including the production of a research agenda for humanitarian history, and how it might be used by the sector.
+They will also provide a strong foundation for the network’s activities beyond this initial phase: as a platform for future transnational conversation, discussion, and collaborative research, and as the basis for stronger ties between the academic and practical worlds of the NGO sector.